Sesame Shrimp Balls

 4. Roll the shrimp mixture into balls the size of golf balls then roll into the panko/sesame mixture until totally coated.

-5. Place on a baking sheet and repeat with the remaining shrimp mixture until you have about 24 shrimp bites.
+5. Place on a baking sheet and repeat with the remaining shrimp mixture until you have about 24 shrimp balls.

 6. Bake for 15 minutes until the centers are firm and cooked through.

-8. Serve the shrimp bites with the lemon aioli on the side for dipping.
+7. Serve the shrimp bites with garlic aioli on the side for dipping.

 • Category: Appetizers